Pension plan

 Can I pay my annual incentive plan (AIP) bonus or commission into the pension plan, and how does the bonus and commission sacrifice work?

 No, currently your AIP or commission cannot be paid into the pension plan directly via payroll.
-However, if you want to add your bonus or commission once it’s been paid to you, then you can do so by making a one-off contribution directly to your pension account.
+However, if you want to add your bonus or commission once it’s been paid to you, you can do so by making a one-off contribution directly to your pension account.
+For each voluntary payment, you can choose the option of tax deduction on entry or exit.
 Simply log in to the AXA website to make the request.

 When can I withdraw my pension benefits?